How to

 Let's give the Nginx service limit of half of CPU and 512 megabytes of memory, and reservation of a quarter of CPU and 128 megabytes of memory.
 We need to create “deploy” and then “resources” segments in our service configuration:

-memory: 128MTo take advantage of the deploy segment in a docker-compose file, we need to use the docker stack command.
+To take advantage of the deploy segment in a docker-compose file, we need to use the docker stackarrow-up-right command.
 To deploy a stack to the swarm, we run the deploy command:

 In older versions of docker-compose, we can put resource limits on the same level as the service's main properties.
 They also have slightly different naming: